praveenmarish/Convolutional_Neural_Network/README.md

 # artificial_nural_network-
-    mound your drive and create folder with name project/Camera Roll/train/name/images
+    Mound your drive and create folder with name project/Camera Roll
-                                                               |       |->/name1/images
-                                                               |       |-> ...
-                                                               |--->/test/name/images
                                                                |->/name1/images
-                                                                       |->...
-    if you want to classify more then a image create more directory in train and test with identification name.
+                                                               |->/name2/images
+                                                               |-> ...
+    The name must be unique and also type it in the 4th cell as classes=["name1" ,name2, ..]